AFA Family Medical Leave Act – Q & A (May 2013 Courtesy of AFA Envoy)

 - I am calling in sick because I had a cold on my days off.
 It has gotten worse.
 I went to the doctor and have learned I have pneumonia or “I am going to the doctor because I think this may be more serious than just a cold (and Flight Attendant subsequently learns she has developed pneumonia.
 (This would be sufficient to qualify for FMLOA).

-Is there any advance notice required for FMLA leave?
+Is advance notice required for FMLA leave?

 Yes, there are three.
 Failure to provide the required notice could result in the leave being denied (as FMLA leave) or delayed.